Optical excitation of ultra-relativistic partially stripped ions: Exciting ultra-relativistic ions with light

-A similar situation is encountered in the case of the lithium-like calcium ion ($^{40}_{20}$Ca$^{17+}$).
-Also in this case, the Doppler-broadened transition is several orders of magnitude larger than its natural linewidth, however, the difference is smaller than in the previous case.
-This manifests via a larger contribution of the relaxation to the process.
-The transition may be induced with the light pulse of the carrier wavelength of $771\,$nm, the pulse length of $2.0\,$ps, and the pulse energy of $60\,\mu$J. Since the spectral width of the pulse is a half of the Doppler width of the transition, the optical pumping is not as efficient as in the previous case and about 40\% of the ions can be excited under such optimized conditions.
-This corresponds to about $1.4\times 10^{9}$ photons emitted from each PSI bunch within about $10\,$ps at the distance of $3\,$cm.
+A similar situation is encountered in the case of the lithium-like calcium ion ($^{40}_{20}$Ca$^{17+}$), i.e., the Doppler-broadened transition is several orders of magnitude larger than the natural linewidth.
+It should be noted, however, that the difference between linewidths is smaller than in the previous case, which manifests via a larger contribution of the relaxation to the system evolution.
+With a Lorentz factor of 205, the PSI may be excited with the light pulse of the carrier wavelength of $771\,$nm, and the pulse length of $2\,$ps allows to spectrally cover 70\% of the Doppler-broadened transition.
+Performing the optimization of the pulse energy for given pulse parameters, we have found that below 1\,mJ, the maximum excitation intensity of 12.5\% is achieved for the pulse energy of 0.35\,mJ (about 14.2\% of excitations can be achieved for the pulse energy of 2\,mJ).
+This corresponds to about $5.0\times 10^{8}$ ($5.7\times 10^{8}$) photons emitted from each PSI bunch within about $10\,$ps over a distance of about $3\,$mm in the LF.